ethanchen7/Large/README.md

 # Features Highlight

-## Dynamic Clap and Comment Rendering
+## Dynamic Clap, Comment, and Edit Bio Rendering
 &ensp;Users are able to like and comment on a story without being redirected from the page.
 This allows for a seamless reading and interactive experience.

 ![](https://media.giphy.com/media/ndjICdYqwbQ7WnkJNx/giphy.gif)